Factbox: New coronavirus outbreak in Chinese city of Wuhan

 The outbreak is strongly linked to a seafood market in Wuhan, but some patients diagnosed with the new coronavirus deny exposure to this market.

-Health officials say there is no clear evidence the virus spreads easily from one person to another, but they cannot rule out the possibility of human-to-human transmission.
+Health officials have said there is no clear evidence the virus spreads easily from one person to another, but they cannot rule out the possibility of human-to-human transmission.

-Wuhan municipal authorities released information about a married couple that contracted the virus on Jan.
-15. The husband, who got sick first, worked at the market but the wife denied any exposure to the market in question.
+Wuhan municipal authorities released on Jan.
+15 information about a married couple that contracted the virus.
+The husband, who got sick first, worked at the market but the wife denied any exposure to the market in question.

 The authorities did not explicitly state whether this was a case of human-to-human transmission, however.